 Depart on your overnight flight to Shanghai.

-Transfer to our hotel, the four-star Central Hotel for one night with breakfast.
+Transfer to our hotel, the four-star superior Central Hotel for one night with breakfast.
 This evening we enjoy a fascinating stroll along the colonial ‘Bund’, Shanghai’s riverside promenade.

 This morning you experience a thrilling ride on China’s new 186mph high speed train service to Beijing.
 On arrival we transfer to our hotel, the four-star Mercure Downtown for three nights with breakfast.